lavanda888boy/FLFA/reports/Lab4.md

   this.eliminateInaccesibleSymbols(g);
   ...
 ```
-The beginning of the method is presented above and under below sentence the implementation of the while-loop which performs normalization is presented.
+The beginning of the method is presented above and below the implementation of the while-loop which performs normalization is shown.

 ```
   while (!result.matches("[a-z]|[A-Z][A-Z]")) {